CyberHD1811/CyberHD1811/README.md

 <br />

 If my Project gets finished one day there will be links to the Discordserver and all of the other things you need.
-(The Server will be only german language, but maybe it will get a english part in it someday)
+(The Server will be only german language, but maybe it will get a english part in it someday.)
 <br />

 <a href="https://discord.com">